 Overland Partners and 3Strands 3D Printed Home Design Challenge

-With Vulcan II in mind, Overland launched a competition to design prototype home concepts
+With the Vulcan 3D printer for homes in mind, Overland launched a competition to design prototype home concepts.

 On the community developments: “We are also deeply passionate about restoring the sense of neighborhoods and healthy relationships that can develop there.
 When we are known and loved by those around us, we have a sense of belonging that is foundational to who we are as humans.
 Through shared spaces and tailored programming, we will foster healthier relationships.”

 Overland Partners is an architecture firm based in San Antonio recognized for its projects across Texas, throughout the United States and around the globe.
 Overland was recruited by 3Strands as their design partner to explore design solutions that use disruptive, innovative technology to fundamentally change the way we build homes.
 This collaboration not only intends to provide beautiful, sustainable, affordable homes but also sets a new paradigm for addressing the bigger picture of housing needs and establishing a sense of community and neighborhood.

 Over the last several weeks, Overland launched an internal competition to design prototype concepts for 3Strands to consider as direction for their future neighborhood.
 With ICON’s Vulcan technology in mind, twelve design teams from Overland were tasked with designing an affordable, single-family home that helps to address the loneliness epidemic by facilitating natural, informal interactions with neighbors and building community.
 Throughout the process, the design teams considered variables such as site orientation, ecology, energy efficiency, water management, material selection, resilience and adaptability to provide the best design solutions as possible.

 Check out the presentations for each contest finalist:

 Team Fluid and Formless